xenith-ai/xenith/README.md

 Create and interact with LLM powered voice assistants with WebAssembly!

-The goal of xenith is to provide a platform for users to create their own voice assistants.
-This means supporting remote _and_ local Speech-to-Text, Text-to-Speech and Large Language Models.
-I'd also like to deploy this to desktop/mobile applications with native GPU support for better performance at some point.
+The goal of xenith is to provide a platform for users to create their own custom voice assistants.
+Long term goals:
+- Remote API support for LLM/TTS/STT
+- Deployment to Desktop/Mobile platforms for native hardware support
+- Machine integrations for triggering local automations and workflows from your assistant

 ## Requirements